psaia/allwrite-docs/README.md

 * [API](#api)
 * [Installation](#installation)

-## How it works
+## Workflow

-You simply need to create pages and folders within the activated folder.
+Give authors access to the activated folder using the typical means of doing so within Drive.
+Then authors can create pages and folders within the activated folder.
 Pages can have children infinitely deep by using directories.
 Pages and folders are both made public and ordered by using a special format in their page name.

 ```
 |n| Page Title
 ```

 The number between the two pipes (`n`) is what the menu is sorted by.
 It can be any number.
 If a page or directory does not have this format, it will not be public.
-This is useful when writing pages that should not yet be public.
+This is useful when writing pages that should not yet be public (aka drafts).

 Lastly, if zero is used (`|0|`), this is considered to be the landing page of the sub directory.
 If there is no directory, it is used as the default response, or "homepage".
 If a `|0|` is not provided for the root or sub directory, the `slug` property will be false.
 This is common when there isn't a landing page, only sub pages.